Krayzborn/Krayzborn/README.md

 ### 🛠 Game Managers
 A set of universal tools to simplify game development:
+- **Audio Manager** - Audio Manager to control music, SFX, and audio events in your game.
 - **Transition Manager** – smooth scene transitions with custom animations.
 - **GameState Manager** – manage game pause, resume, and state tracking.
 - **Save Manager** – universal save system for game data.